 Or it might be:

-We might think it is important to ask whether these relationships are consistent, or very different, across groups, across identities, or across various social contexts, such as countries or cultures.
+We might think it is important to ask whether the relationships in Equation 1 or Equation 2 are consistent, or very different, across groups, across identities, or across various social contexts, such as countries or cultures.

 Interactions are one of our major statistical tools for examining similarity or difference in statistical relationships across groups, identities, or contexts.